Links to other pages and web sites

 Snippets of information about the Malvern Hills edited by former Conservator Ray Roberts

 Malvern Hills Conservators - see Malvern Hills Trust

-This link takes you to the 'malvernwaters.co.uk' website which contains an informative description of the springs and wells of the Malvern Hills, a list of books about the history of the area, and a section called Malverns Worldwide which lists a surprisingly large number other towns named Malvern around the world.
+This link takes you to the 'malvernwaters.com' website which contains an informative description of the springs and wells of the Malvern Hills, a list of books about the history of the area, and a section called Malverns Worldwide which lists a surprisingly large number of other towns named Malvern around the world.
 Confusingly, there is also a suburb of Melbourne, Australia, named Malvern, which often crops up in searches unless UK is included in the search box.

 The Malvern Hills Trust is the new working name of the Malvern Hills Conservators.